TAKING PRIDE IN PRIDE MONTh

 i never understood the hate…

-One of the reasons I love Pride Month in New York City (and New York City in general) is because it celebrates the very thing this country was founded upon.
+One of the reasons I love Pride Month (and New York City in general) is because it celebrates the very idea on which this country was founded.
 Freedom.
-The freedom for people to be their most authentic selves and to be loved and supported by their community.
+The freedom for ALL people to be their most authentic selves and live their lives to the fullest.

-I had a lot of gay friends growing up, but they had to pretend to be straight.
+Growing up, I had a lot of gay friends, but they had to pretend to be straight.
 If they “came out” in deep-south Alabama in the 1980s, they’d be mocked and shamed, possibly beaten, or perhaps even killed.
 These were people I’d known since elementary school.
-They didn’t “turn” gay in first grade.
-They were born that way.
-I certainly don’t remember the day I turned straight.
-Because I was born that way.
+They didn’t “turn” gay.
+They were always gay.
+I didn’t “turn” straight, either.
+I was always straight.

-I never understood the hate my friends in the gay community had to endure.
-I was raised in a conservative and religious home.
+I never understood the kind of hate my friends in the gay community had to endure.
+I was raised in a conservative home.
 I went to church every Sunday.
-And even though I got in trouble for “asking too many questions,” I remember learning two very important lessons: Judge not lest you be judged, and love your neighbor as yourself.
-And what my gay friends were experiencing from the so-called “Christian” community back then (and now, still) was anything but Christ-like.
+And even though I got in trouble regularly for “asking too many questions,” I remember learning two important lessons that Jesus taught: Judge not lest you be judged, and love your neighbor as yourself.
+What my gay friends experienced from the so-called “Christian” community back then (and now, still) was anything but Christ-like.

-My dad was a true bible scholar and a very spiritual man, but he was not a fan of organized religion.
-He specifically disliked what he called “holier-than-thou” attitudes and the hypocrisy inside the church.
-My dad loved and accepted everyone.
-He would bring homeless people and hitchhikers back to our house and make dinner for them.
+My dad was a true bible scholar and a very spiritual person, but he did not attend church regularly.
+He wasn’t a fan of organized religion.
+More specifically, he hated the “holier-than-thou” attitudes and hypocrisy that was rampant inside the church.
+Dad loved and accepted everyone.
 His motto was “love people, just love them.”
+He brought homeless people and hitchhikers back to our house and made dinner for them.
+He was more Christ-like than the majority of people who were in church every single Sunday.

-That’s how I’ve tried to live my life.
+My dad set the example for how I’ve tried to live my life.
 And that’s why I’m fiercely protective and supportive of my LGBTQ+ friends and family.
-And to this day, I share my dad’s disdain for the hypocrites…
+I also share his disdain for the hypocrites…

-…the ones who’ve been married three or four times preaching about “the sanctity of marriage.” (what a joke)
+…the ones who’ve been married three or four times but constantly preach about “the sanctity of marriage.” (what a joke)

-… the ones railing against drag-queen-story-hour and the “grooming” of young children while ignoring (or in some cases justifying) historical and ongoing sexual abuse inside the church.
-Also, drag queens have been around forever.
-I grew up watching Flip Wilson perform as “Geraldine“ and never felt like I was being groomed.
+… the ones obsessed with things like drag-queen-story-hour and the “grooming” of young children, but whom are quick to ignore (or in some cases justify) rampant sexual abuse inside the church.
+Also, the art of drag has been around forever.
+I grew up watching comedian Flip Wilson perform as “Geraldine and never felt like I was being groomed.

-…the ones who say they’re trying to “protect kids” from some sort of trans-agenda, but don’t give a fuck that 12 children die each and every day from gun violence.
+…the ones who say they want to protect kids from some “trans-agenda,” yet don’t give a fuck that 12 children die every day from gun violence.

-…the ones who say they’re concerned about trans women in their daughters’ locker rooms, yet voted for (and currently worship!) a convicted rapist who bragged about “grabbing women by the pussy.”
+…the ones who are concerned about trans women in their daughters’ locker rooms, yet voted for and continually worship a convicted rapist who bragged about “grabbing women by the pussy.”

 …and especially the ones that quote Leviticus to justify their hate while wearing a poly-blend shirt and posting memes on Facebook about how much they love bacon.

-These are the kind of people that will show up to protest at Pride parades.
-So I go as a way to try and counter-balance them.
+These are the kind of people that show up to protest at Pride parades.
+So I show up to try and counter-balance them.

 On Sunday, June 29th, you’ll find me somewhere down in the West Village at the Pride parade…cheering on the LGBTQ+ community…championing love and celebrating freedom.